WesternGeco: Exit seismic data acquisition

 In January 2018, Schlumberger CEO Paal Kibsgaard announced that Schlumberger would be exiting the seismic data acquisition business, both onshore and offshore, while retaining its multiclient data processing and interpretation segments.
 This decision followed the bankruptcy filings of several competitors in the seismic services sector.

 In August 2018, the seismic data acquisition business was sold to Shearwater GeoServices.

 Head office

-WesternGeco has its head office and its Europe/African offices in the Schlumberger House, a 124000 sqft building on the grounds of Gatwick Airport in Crawley, England, in Greater London.
+WesternGeco had its head office and its Europe/African offices in the Schlumberger House, a 124000 sqft building on the grounds of Gatwick Airport in Crawley, England.
+The building was vacated in 2022 and remaining operations moved to the nearby Manor Royal industrial park.